 BHIM allows you to use two VPAs.
 First one is the default VPA (mobile number@upi).
 You can create the second one, by going to the ‘My Profile’ page.

 The account which you have selected will be displayed on the top left with the bank’s icon.
-That will be your default bank.
-You can change the bank account by going to ‘Bank Accounts’ and clicking on the three dots menu option to change the bank.
+That will be your default bank where you will be receiving money.
+While sending money you will be having an option to select your debit account.

 Let’s say you have two accounts i.e ABC and XYZ and both are linked to BHIM.
 You want to transfer money from ABC to XYZ.
-Click on Bank Accounts > Send to Self > To Account.
-Enter the amount you want to send and select the account you want to send the money from, from the ‘From Account’ section.
-Once you’ve entered your UPI PIN for ABC account. you will be able to transact. *Option available only on the latest version of BHIM.
+Click on Send Money > Send to Self.

 Yes, you can save details of the beneficiary for future transactions.
-While sending money to a receiver, you have to click on the option ‘Save for Future’.
+While sending money to a receiver, you have to click on the option ‘Add to Favourites’.

 Once you register on BHIM, a QR code and default VPA is created for you.
 You can check these details in the ‘My Profile’ section of the BHIM app.

 On BHIM, you can initiate a request, asking money from someone.
 You have to enter the amount and UPI ID.
-The user who will receive the request can pay or decline the collect request by authenticating it with their UPI PIN.
+The user who will receive the request can pay by authenticating it with their UPI PIN or decline the collect request.

-In the ‘transactions’ menu you’ll find a ‘Pending’ section.
-Under this section collect requests sent to you will be displayed.
+On the home page, there is an ‘Approve to Pay’ section.
+In this section, collect requests sent to you will be displayed under the pending tab.
 You can approve or decline these requests.

-Pending transactions can be viewed in the transaction section of BHIM.
+Pending transactions can be viewed in the ‘Approve to Pay’ section on homepage.
 The requests will be valid for as long as the initiator has kept it.
 If the request is not accepted within that set time, the request expires.

 We apologise for the inconvenience.